Loading...

 Pair with Protein

-Consume the granola bar with a source of protein, such as a boiled egg, a handful of nuts, or a serving of Greek yogurt.
-Protein can help slow down the digestion process and stabilize blood sugar levels.
+Consume the granola bar with a source of lean protein, such as a boiled egg or a handful of almonds, to help stabilize blood sugar levels.

 Add Fiber